tektoncd/pipeline/docs/taskruns.md

 update files on a shared volume, and network proxies.

-Tekton will happily work with sidecars injected into a TaskRun's pods but the behaviour is a bit nuanced: When TaskRun's steps are complete any sidecar containers running inside the Pod will be terminated.
+Tekton will happily work with sidecars injected into a TaskRun's pods but the behavior is a bit nuanced: When TaskRun's steps are complete any sidecar containers running inside the Pod will be terminated.
 In order to terminate the sidecars they will be restarted with a new "nop" image that quickly exits.
 The result will be that your TaskRun's